 The Job Search – Step 1

-It can be pretty daunting writing a CV for the first time!
-In essence a CV is an overview of your work experience and qualifications.
-Hopefully it says enough to encourage a potential employer to invite you to interview and give you get the opportunity to sell yourself in person.
+It can be daunting, writing a CV for the first time.
+In essence, a CV is an overview of your work experience and qualifications.
+Hopefully, it will say enough to encourage a potential employer to invite you to interview and give you the opportunity to sell yourself and your skills in person.

 What is a CV?

 - A CV is a summary of your qualifications, career history and achievements.

 - It should be informative, to the point and sell you and your skills in the best way possible.